 French skincare is my love language.
 And French soaps.
 And French makeup.
 And French perfumes.

-Surely, there has to be something more than these clinical, sterile looking bottles that speak of efficiency but are short on any of the femininity that so defines the French?
+There must be something more than these clinical, sterile-looking bottles that speak of efficiency but are short on any of the femininity that so defines the French?

-Seems, there is a lot more.
+There is a lot more.
 A lot more about beauty products that the French don’t want us to know.

 Pre de Provence Rose de Mai Body Cream

-While it’s also brimming over with shea butter, sesame seed oil and vitamin E, Rose de Mai Balm’s star ingredient remains the botanical rose blend.
+While it’s also brimming over with shea butter, sesame seed oil, and vitamin E, Rose de Mai Balm’s star ingredient remains the botanical rose blend.

 La Societe Parisienne de Savons L’Eau de Cologne Soap

-Looking for some beyond-the-ordinary French soaps?
+Are you looking for some beyond-the-ordinary French skincare soaps?

 Don’t miss the vintage-style label, which required some intensive research, legal meanderings and other technical obstacles in designer Daniel Pelavin’s quest for visual authenticity in French beauty products.